tomfa/vimiumize/README.md

 For vimiumize-number, it goes from 1 to 9.
 Links after that are simply ignored.

 For vimiumize-letters, it uses the letters in the link name.
 If the first letter it attempts to use the second letter and so forth.
 If all letters the link contains are used, it takes the first unused letter in the alphabet.
-So for the example above, the first link would've had the labels 'l', then 'i', 'n', 'k', and 'a' for the last one.
+So for the example above, the first link would've had the labels 'h', then 'p', 'c', and 'a' for the last one.

 ### I found a bug or have a suggestion for improvement